Varig: Expansion (1943–1966)

-On 6 July 1959 Varig, Cruzeiro do Sul and VASP initiated the air shuttle services between Rio de Janeiro-Santos Dumont and São Paulo-Congonhas airports, the first of its kind in the world.
+On 6 July 1959, Varig, Cruzeiro do Sul and VASP initiated air shuttle services between Rio de Janeiro–Santos Dumont and São Paulo–Congonhas airports, the first of its kind in the world.
 The three companies coordinated schedules and operations, and shared revenue.
 The service was a response to the competition imposed by Real Transportes Aéreos.
-The idea, baptized as Air bridge (Ponte Aérea), inspired on the Berlin Airlift was so successful that it was abandoned only in 1999.
+The idea, baptized as Air bridge (Ponte Aérea), inspired by the Berlin Airlift, was so successful that it was abandoned only in 1999.
 Flights operated on an hourly basis initially by Convair 240 (Varig), Convair 340 (Cruzeiro) and Saab 90 Scandia (VASP).
 In a few months the shuttle service led by Varig won the battle against Real, which was bought by Varig in 1961.
 Sadia Transportes Aéreos joined the service in 1968.
-Between 1975 and 1992 it was operated exclusively by Varig's Lockheed L-188 Electra which for the sake of neutrality did not have the Varig name on the fuselage.
+Between 1975 and 1992, it was operated exclusively by Varig's Lockheed L-188 Electra which for the sake of neutrality did not have the Varig name on the fuselage.

-On 19 December 1959 Varig started to fly their new 35-seat Sud Aviation SE-210 Caravelle I between Brazil and New York-Idlewild, stopping at Belem, Trinidad and Nassau; on 2 July 1960, the Caravelles were replaced by the Boeing 707-441, which could fly from Rio de Janeiro-Galeão to New York-Idlewild non-stop.
-The Caravelles were switched to operate trunk routes within Brazil and to Buenos Aires-Ezeiza and Montevideo.
+On 19 December 1959, Varig started to fly their new 35-seat Sud Aviation SE-210 Caravelle I between Brazil and New York–Idlewild, stopping at Belem, Trinidad and Nassau; on 2 July 1960, the Caravelles were replaced by the Boeing 707-441, which could fly from Rio de Janeiro–Galeão to New York–Idlewild nonstop.
+The Caravelles were switched to operate trunk routes within Brazil and to Buenos Aires–Ezeiza and Montevideo.

 Between May and August 1961, after a lengthy battle for the Brazilian market, Varig took over the Consortium Real-Aerovias-Nacional, which was in serious economic difficulty.
 This purchase not only made Varig the largest airline in South America but also granted rights to other cities in Latin America, Miami, the West Coast of the United States and to Japan.

 European services started on 10 February 1965.
-Varig had been lobbying for European concessions for more than ten years, but after the sudden shutdown of Panair do Brasil by the Brazilian military government Varig was granted rights previously held by Panair and was ordered to immediately operate all scheduled services, including Panair's flight scheduled to depart that very night from Rio de Janeiro-Galeão to Recife, Lisbon, Paris-Orly and Frankfurt.
+Varig had been lobbying for European concessions for more than ten years, but after the sudden shutdown of Panair do Brasil by the Brazilian military government, Varig was granted rights previously held by Panair and was ordered to immediately operate all scheduled services, including Panair's flight scheduled to depart that very night from Rio de Janeiro–Galeão to Recife, Lisbon, Paris–Orly and Frankfurt.

-Varig also inherited Panair's two Douglas DC-8-33 and the agreement with TAP-Transportes Aéreos Portugueses to operate the Voo da amizade (Friendship Flight) between São Paulo-Congonhas, Rio de Janeiro-Galeão and Lisbon, with stops in Recife and Sal, now using Varig's Lockheed L-188 Electra.
+Varig also inherited Panair's two Douglas DC-8-33 and the agreement with TAP-Transportes Aéreos Portugueses to operate the Voo da amizade (Friendship Flight) between São Paulo–Congonhas, Rio de Janeiro–Galeão and Lisbon, with stops in Recife and Sal, now using Varig's Lockheed L-188 Electra.
 Originally started on 30 November 1960 by Panair and TAP, only Brazilian and Portuguese citizens or foreigners with permanent residence in Brazil or Portugal were entitled to the purchase of tickets for these flights, which were extremely popular due to their low fares.
 Those flights operated until 1967.

 On 14 December 1966, Rubem Berta died of a heart attack.
-The following day the administrative board elected Erik Oswaldo Kastrup de Carvalho, Berta's right-hand and former Panair employee, as Varig's fourth Director-President.
+The following day, the administrative board elected Erik Oswaldo Kastrup de Carvalho, Berta's right-hand and former Panair employee, as Varig's fourth director-president.